 It’s also proof of how uncomplicated the car business can be.
 Offer us attractive styling, lots of practicality, creditable ride and handling and a strong value proposition and we’ll buy in our droves.

 If success is that simple, of course, it shouldn’t be so difficult for Kia to repeat it with this, the fourth-generation Sportage.

 But the more closely you investigate this new crossover, the more you realise that ‘more of the same’ isn’t quite what Kia is after.

 With a broader range of engines and transmissions, more power and performance on offer, more advanced cabin and safety technology, more svelte and sporting design features and, yep, more ambitious prices, the new Sportage is clearly part of a wider effort to gradually inch Kia upmarket.

 Under the bonnet, the headline addition is a 174bhp 1.6-litre turbo petrol engine, which is teamed with a choice of six-speed manual or seven-speed dual-clutch automatic gearboxes.

-Outwardly, the car’s chief selling point may well be the styling of the new GT Line trim, with its added sporting flavour.
+Outwardly, the car’s chief selling point may well be the styling of the new GT Line and GT-Line S trims, with their added sporting flavour.